-Indigofera heterantha or Himalayan Indigo was also known as Indigofera gerardiana previously.
+Indigofera heterantha or Himalayan Indigo was previously known as Indigofera gerardiana.
 It is part of the Fabaceae family of plants.
 Indigofera heterantha is a hardy herbaceous shrub.
 It is native to the Northwest Himalaya of Tibet.

 Indigofera heterantha has gray-green pinnate leaves.
 Flowers are purplish-pink, pea-like, and grow in racemes in early summer, (June to September).
 I came across the ones in these photos in the garden of St. John’s Chruch, Waterloo.

 How to grow Indigofera heterantha:

 Grow it in full sun.
 Plant it in well-drained soil.
 It is pest-free and disease-free.
 Propagate by seed or semi-hardwood cuttings.
 Indigofera heterantha grows from 1.5 to 2.5m or 5 to 8ft.
 Hard prune old wood in spring.
 It attracts bees.
 The plant is drought-tolerant.